 Herbal Medicine

 We interact with herbs every day in the food we eat and in our gardens and parks.
-Some herbs we even know as common weeds.
-However, even the most common herbs have very special properties.
-A trained herbalist prescribes herbs on an individual basis based on a detailed understanding of what type of dysfunction is occurring.
+Some herbs are even considered common weeds.
+However, many herbs have traditionally been valued for their unique properties.
+A trained herbalist selects herbs on an individual basis, informed by a detailed understanding of a person’s health history and current presentation.

-Herbs have the capacity to stimulate digestion, metabolism and elimination, to release tension, to cool and soothe irritated tissue or nourish and support weakened organ function.
-By regulating body function a state of balance is restored resulting in better health and wellbeing and a removal of unwanted symptoms.
+Herbs have traditionally been used to support digestion, metabolism and elimination, to ease tension, to soothe irritated tissues or to nourish and support general organ function.
+By supporting normal body processes, herbal medicine aims to encourage balance and overall wellbeing.

 The herbal tradition

-The practice of herbal medicine goes back thousands of years with the earliest written records dated back to 2800BC in China.
-Today we are fortunate to have access to the best of both worlds; a traditional knowledge and wisdom which has been passed down from one generation to the next as well as an modern scientific understanding.
+The practice of herbal medicine dates back thousands of years, with some of the earliest written records originating around 2800BC in China.
+Today, we are fortunate to draw on both longstanding traditional knowledge passed down through generations and a growing body of modern scientific research.

 Herbal medicine consultations